LionelBirglen/Magnetometer/README.md

 3D Printer Files:
-- Magnetometre_MainBox
+- Magnetometre_MainBox.stl
-- Magnetometre_BatteryLid
+- Magnetometre_BatteryLid.stl
-- Magnetometre_MainLid
+- Magnetometre_MainLid.stl
-- Magnetometre_SensorStrainRelief
+- Magnetometre_SensorStrainRelief.stl
-- Magnetometre_SensorTube
+- Magnetometre_SensorTube.stl

 Print one of each in your choice of filament.